 You can also book that ticket beforehand to make life a little easier.
 Click here to purchase your bus ticket.

-The bus is the much cheaper route to get into the center.
+The bus is a much cheaper route to get into the center.
 Then from there, you can either walk to your hotel (cheapest option) or take a quick water taxi.

 The water taxi rides are worth it, especially for your arrival and departure.
 The city can be hard to navigate at first, it’s basically a maze once you go into the side streets.